-Service Provided Community Wellbeing Who benefit Outcomes Who benefit s/creates need?
-Funding (operating and capital expenditure) stormwater network areas where including treatment and risk from flo disposal management of Community stormwater in the urban Community areas of Timaru, Temuka, assets such Geraldine and Pleasant safe transit Point, and some smaller events.
-There improved er Exacerbation Additional control Due to bene fit is provided to the residents and businesses in stormwater facilities are provided and reduce oding for residents' properties and communities. -wide Benefit: -wide benefit accrues through protection of as roads and public facilities, and by enabling for residents within urban areas during rainfall e is also community-wide benefit through vironmental outcomes in stormwater treatment.
-Operational ExpenditureTargeted Rate: 100%100% Community Works and Services RateCapital ExpenditureBorrowing: Loan costs funded as for operational expenditure.Financial Contributions: Amounts to be funded from financial contributions sewer services will be determined from Council decisions at the time of development.Lump Sum Contributions: Council may seek lump sum contributions from residents at the time of development.
+Service Provided Community Wellbeing Outcomes Who benefits/creates need?
+Funding (operating and capital expenditure) This activity provides and maintains the stormwater network including treatment and disposal management of stormwater in the urban areas of Timaru, Temuka, Geraldine and Pleasant Point, and some smaller rural schemes.
+Resilient Infrastructure Sustainable Environment Group Benefit: Group benefit is provided to the residents and businesses in areas where stormwater facilities are provided and reduce risk from flooding for residents' properties and communities.
+Community-wide Benefit: Community-wide benefit accrues through protection of assets such as roads and public facilities, and by enabling safe transit for residents within urban areas during rainfall events.
+There is also community-wide benefit through improved environmental outcomes in stormwater treatment.
+Exacerbator: Additional costs may be caused through illegal connections and incorrect disposal of wastewater.
+Costs will be recovered if possible or prosecutions may be taken.
+Due to benefits being primarily community specific, it is appropriate to fund the activity separately by community.
+Operational Expenditure Targeted Rate: 100% 100% Community Works and Services Rate Capital Expenditure Borrowing: Loan costs funded as for operational expenditure.
+Financial Contributions: Amounts to be funded from financial contributions sewer services will be determined from Council decisions at the time of development.
+Lump Sum Contributions: Council may seek lump sum contributions from residents at the time of development.